readmeio/api/README.md

 sdk.createPets({ name: 'Buster' }).then(...)
 ```

-Since `name` here would coorespond on `createPets` to request body payload, this will issue a POST request against `/pets` to make a new pet named "Buster".
+Since `name` here would correspond on `createPets` to request body payload, this will issue a POST request against `/pets` to make a new pet named "Buster".

 What about operations that require both?
 Well you can mix them too!